Llantwit Major: Court House

 From the blue plaque on the Court House (51.409519°N 3.485348°W), it was formerly known as Ivy house when it was a town house from the 16th century.
 In the 18th century it was extended by Christopher Bassett.
 For some time it was owned by the Throckmorton family of Coughton Court, Warwickshire, descendants of one of the perpetrators of the Gunpowder Plot.
 Later owners included Daniel Durrell, headmaster of Cowbridge Grammar School, and the benefactor of Tabernacle Chapel, Elias Bassett.
 It then fell to his niece and her husband William Thomas and became part of the Thomas family and at one time was owned by Illtyd Thomas, father of Mare Treveleyan, an antiquarian.
 The Thomases built the Town Hall clock to commemorate Queen Victoria.

 Knolles Place

 According to the blue plaque on the building (also known as "The Old School") (51.408413°N 3.487469°W), it was built around 1450 by John Raglan (Herbert) and was then owned by Robert Raglan, from a family who had significant power in the area at the time and held many local administrative posts as stewards and priests.
 In the 17th century it became a vicarage for Stephen Slugg and functioned as a boarding school for primary school children between 1874 and 1975.

 Old police station

-The old police station (51.4069°N 3.4872°W) was built in the mid-1840s after the place is Glamorgan Constabulary was established in 1841, and was originally comprised a single-storey building, but was expanded in 1876 to include four bedrooms on the top floor.
+The old police station (51.4069°N 3.4872°W) was built in the mid-1840s after the place is Glamorgan Constabulary was established in 1841, and originally comprised a single-storey building, but was expanded in 1876 to include four bedrooms on the top floor.